GSA/Section508.gov/_pages/training/2024-10-13-training-landing-508-what-is-it.md

 **Skill Level:** Beginner | Intermediate | Expert
 **Version:** Version 4.1 (Sep 2024)

-## What will I learn in this course?
+## What Will I Learn in This Course?
 By understanding and implementing Section 508 requirements properly, you can help ensure people with disabilities have equal access to ICT, and that your organization complies with all legal requirements for accessibility.

 After completing this training, you will be able to do the following: